With-the-Ranks/wtr-docs/docs/spoke-texters/reset_your_spoke_rewired_password.md

-# Reset Your Spoke Rewired Password
+# Reset Your Spoke Password

 If you've forgotten your password, follow these steps to
 troubleshoot:

-1. Navigate to your Spoke Rewired webpage and click "Login and get started." ![](https://s3.amazonaws.com/helpscout.net/docs/assets/5d4878eb2c7d3a330e3c1b86/images/634eee524d805871ceaa46b5/file-GlzZZEaNEe.png)
+1. Navigate to your Spoke webpage and click "Login and get started." ![](https://s3.amazonaws.com/helpscout.net/docs/assets/5d4878eb2c7d3a330e3c1b86/images/634eee524d805871ceaa46b5/file-GlzZZEaNEe.png)
 2. From this page, click where the text reads "Forgot your password?" under the LOG IN button. ![](https://s3.amazonaws.com/helpscout.net/docs/assets/5d4878eb2c7d3a330e3c1b86/images/634eee9ede258f5018eb56b8/file-q0TwDfajuU.png)